How can Alexander Technique help?

 What sort of training does an Alexander Teacher receive and are they medically qualified?

-I am a STAT certified teacher.
-STAT is the Society of Teachers of the Alexander Technique, the professional body of Alexander Technique teachers.
+I have a certificate to teach, having achieved the standard required by the Society of Teachers of Alexander Technique (www.stat.org.uk) which is the professional body of Alexander Technique teachers.
 All STAT teachers have trained for 1600 hours over three years and are bound by a code of professional conduct.
 I trained at the Alexander Technique Studio in London .
 Please note that Alexander teachers, although highly trained, are not medical practitioners and do not offer a medical diagnosis.
 The technique does not make claims to cure but it does demonstrate how people can create beneficial conditions for themselves to prevent discomfort and improve performance.

-I teach the Alexander Technique in Totterdown, South Bristol and in London.
-I first heard of the technique when I was training to be an actor.
+I teach the Alexander Technique in Totterdown, south Bristol and in London.
+I first heard of the technique when training to be an actor.
 After trying a few lessons I began to feel less tense and less anxious.
-A longstanding pain on the right side of my upper back diminished and eventually disappeared.
+A long-standing shoulder pain felt easier and eventually disappeared.
 I noticed changes for the better in my breathing, speaking, posture and stress levels the longer I continued to have lessons.
 This led to my decision to train as an Alexander Technique teacher at the Alexander Technique Studio in London in 2005.
-I hold a qualified teaching certificate from the Society of Teachers of the Alexander Technique (www.stat.org.uk) and have been a teacher of Alexander Technique in London and South Bristol since 2009.
+I hold a qualified teaching certificate from the Society of Teachers of the Alexander Technique (www.stat.org.uk) and have been a teacher of Alexander Technique in London and south Bristol since 2009.

 Greg Chappell, Australian test cricketer (1970 - 1984)

 Where does Alexander Technique come from?

 Starting in Australia, in 1894, an actor named Frederick Mathias Alexander discovered that the

 all-over misuse of his mind and body was causing the repeated loss of his voice.
 He developed a